eth-cscs/DLA-Future/misc/synchronization.md

 The dependency are managed with a promise-future mechanism.

-When the destructor of a Tile obtained with `operator()` or `read()` is called, the future of the next future is set using the promise which was assigned by the `Matrix` object.
+When the destructor of a tile obtained with `operator()` or `read()` is called, the value of the next future is set using the promise which was assigned by the `Matrix` object.
-Note that the destructor of the Tile contained in the shared future is only called when all instances of the shared futures go out of scope, therefore, to avoid deadlocks the scope of tile shared futures needs extra care.
+Note that the destructor of the tile contained in the shared future is only called when all instances of the shared futures go out of scope, therefore, to avoid deadlocks the scope of tile shared futures needs extra care.